trothr/nord/README.md

 * s390
 * i386
-* ppc, excepting bootstrap
+* ppc, except for the bootstrap
-* arm, excepting bootstrap, borrows host runtime
+* arm, except for the bootstrap, borrows host runtime
-* sparc, excepting bootstrap
+* sparc, except for the bootstrap

-Platforms listed here as "excepting bootstrap" run in 'chroot'.
+Platforms listed here as "except for the bootstrap" run in 'chroot'.
-Those which are "excepting runtime" borrow the runtime of the host.
+Those which are "except for the runtime" borrow the runtime of a distributor-provided host.

 Above are the 32-bit variants of bi-modal architectures.
-The 64-bit counterpart to i386 (x86_64) is underway.
+The 64-bit counterparts have been underway (slowly) for some time.

 ## ZNETBOOT

 When hosted on z/VM, NORD is most easily installed via ZNETBOOT.

-ZNETBOOT itself is just a CMS-based web-oriented loader and can be used to bootstrap any Linux distribution.
+ZNETBOOT itself is just a CMS-based web-oriented loader and can be used to bootstrap any Linux distribution. <br/>
 Try it!

 See the ZNETBOOT project on Github, or download from